Rosemary Beer Bread

 Rosemary Bread made Easy

-Bread making has never been my strong suit.
+Homemade bread making has never been my strong suit.
 With the exception of Homemade Biscuits, of course.
 I have tried every bread recipe and they just never come out like what you can buy in a bakery.

-Over the years, I have seen a number of recipes using Beer to help the bread rise.
-After many attempts (and failures, lol) I have perfected the easy, savory bread my bread loving heart has always desired.
-Made with simple ingredients, self rising flour and beer, this bread can be modified to fit any tastes.
-The cheeses and rosemary are a personal Buttered Home Favorite.
-So let's tell you how to make it!
+Made with simple ingredients, self rising flour and beer, this quick bread can be modified to fit any tastes.
+The cheeses and rosemary are a personal Buttered Home favorite.
+So let’s tell you how to make it!

 How to make Rosemary Beer Bread